mzivic7/endcord/configuration.md

 - `app_name`
     Only changes title of the window.
 - `repeat_delay = 400`
-    Delay befor held key will start repeating, in ms.
+    Delay before held key will start repeating, in ms.
 - `repeat_interval = 25`
     Delay between each key repeat when holding key, in ms.
 - `ctrl_v_paste = false`